39 Fun Things to Do In Leavenworth (Complete Guide!)

 If beer’s not your thing, you can definitely check out the wine tasting options!

-There are over 18 wine tasting rooms in downtown Leavenworth, including:
+There are over 18 wine tasting rooms in downtown:

-Best of all, all of these tasting rooms are within walking distance of each other!
+Best of all, these wineries are within walking distance of each other!
 (That would make for a fun bachelorette party, right!?)

 We especially enjoyed the frosé from Patterson Cellars on our last trip to Leavenworth.
 We visited in August and it was a super-hot summer day.
-From bistro chairs set up on the street, we quietly people-watched while we sipping on the frozen rose concoction.
+We sat in cute little bistro chairs that were set up right on the sidewalk.
+We people-watched while we sipped on the frozen rose concoction.
+It was perfection!

 Frosé at Patterson Cellars